Astor Trust Company

-The Astor Trust Company was a historic American banking organization.
+Astor Trust Company was a historic American banking organization.
 The firm merged with Bankers Trust in 1917.

 History

 The Astor National Bank of New York was authorized to begin business on February 9, 1898, with initial capital of $300,000.
 John Jacob Astor IV was the first depositor when the bank opened on February 14, 1898, with George Fisher Baker as president and Charles F. Bevins as cashier.
 The first days deposits totaled $700,000.
 The Bank was located in the Astor Court Building, adjoining the Waldorf-Astoria Hotel, at 34th Street and Astor Court (just west of Fifth Avenue).
 It was rumored that Jack Astor was "interested in the company and might be active in its management."

 In 1899, Sixth National Bank (which was founded in 1864), of which Alexander Henry Stevens was then president, consolidated with the Astor National Bank.
 Stevens then became a vice-president of Astor National Bank, serving in that role until his death in 1916.
 By 1900, the Bank had $350,000 in capital.
 From 1906 to 1914, Thomas Cochran served as vice-president of the bank (Cochran became a partner in J.P.
 Morgan & Company in 1917).
 Edmund C. Converse served as president of Astor Trust from 1907 to 1917.

 In 1907, Astor National Bank merged with the New Netherlands Trust Company to become the Astor Trust Company.
 New Netherland Trust Company had been organized in October 1906 by "interests identified with the Bankers' Trust Company".
 After the 1907 consolidation, the Astor Trust Company had capital of $1,250,000, and left the Astor Court Building, and moved to 369 Fifth Avenue and 36th Street where New Netherland Trust was shortly to have begun business.

 In 1912, during the Pujo Committee inquiry, Astor Trust was included in the presentation that showed that "eighteen financial institutions in New York, Chicago, and Boston virtually constituted a 'money trust,' having a voice through the places on the Board of Directors in the management of 134 corporations, with an aggregate capital of $25,325,000,000."
 Upon questioning by Samuel Untermyer, Scudder informed the committee that the 29 Astor Trust Co. directors held 64 directorships in 17 other banks and trust companies.
 Also in 1912, it was falsely reported that the Astor Trust Company was merging with the Jefferson and Century Banks.